Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Experiments

-Under models with similar parameter scales, Magic-MM-Embedding demonstrated significantly lower inference latency than almost all existing models, thanks to the substantial reduction in computational complexity brought by visual token compression.
-For example, compared to LLaVE-2B based on Aquila-VL, Magic-MM-Embedding-2B reduced the inference latency for MMEB queries from 162.8 ms to 29.9 ms and for VisDoc candidates from 233.6 ms to 57.3 ms. We observed that for query inference latency in VisDoc, Magic-MM-Embedding(2B/8B) had slightly higher latency than GME(2B/8B).
+Compared with models of similar parameter scales, Magic-MM-Embedding demonstrated significantly lower inference latency than almost all existing models, thanks to the substantial reduction in computational complexity brought by visual token compression.
+For example, compared to LLaVE-2B based on Aquila-VL, Magic-MM-Embedding-2B reduced the inference latency for MMEB queries from 162.8 ms to 29.9 ms and for VisDoc candidates from 233.6 ms to 57.3 ms. We observed that for query inference latency in VisDoc, Magic-MM-Embedding (2B/8B) had slightly higher latency than GME (2B/8B).
 This is because, for T$\rightarrow$VD tasks, the system prompt length of InternVL3 is slightly longer than that of Qwen2-VL, given the nearly identical parameter scale of the language models.
 However, this latency difference can be mitigated in actual deployment using prefix cache techniques~\cite{kwon2023efficient}.
-We also conducted a comparison with the native InternVL3 architecture.
+We also conducted a comparison with the vanilla InternVL3 architecture.
 The only difference in Magic-MM-Embedding is the introduction of a parameter-free visual token compression module.
-We find that, compared with the native architecture, reducing the number of visual tokens by 75\% leads to a significant improvement in inference efficiency.
+We find that, compared with the vanilla architecture, reducing the number of visual tokens by 75\% leads to a significant improvement in inference efficiency.
+We also provide efficiency comparisons under concurrent requests with vLLM~\cite{kwon2023efficient} deployment in Appendix B.5.